KAISOU0817/Python-Crash-Course-TRY-IT-YOURSELF/README.md

 # Python Crash Course A Hands-On, Project-Based Introduction to Programming (TRY IT YOURSELF)
-I’m a humanities student on a quest to learn Python and embark on a fascinating journey of self-discovery.
-This GitHub repository is a chronicle of my progress as I’ve taken the first steps into the world of programming.
-Throughout this journey, I’ve completed numerous small projects, each contributing to my growth and understanding of Python.
+I'm a humanities student venturing into the world of Python and programming.
+This GitHub repository documents my learning journey as I take my first steps into coding.
+Along the way, I've built several small projects, each one helping me better understand Python and grow as a developer.